Federal Hill Park: John Smith’s Hill

-The first Anglo Saxon to discover Federal Hill Park was the celebrated English colonial explorer and settler Captain John Smith (1580-1631).
+The first Englishman to discover Federal Hill Park was the celebrated English colonial explorer and settler Captain John Smith (1580–1631).
 In June 1608, Smith sailed from Jamestown up the Chesapeake Bay for a 19-day journey that ended with a voyage up the Patapsco River which he named "Bolus" for "red".
 It was there that Smith reported seeing "a great red bank of clay flanking a natural harbor basin."
 Early Baltimore Town settlers originally referred to this area as "John Smith’s Hill".

 The Federalist

-In May 1788, Baltimoreans paraded through the streets to celebrate the State of Maryland’s ratification of the United States Constitution the seventh state of the first nine required out of the original Thirteen Colonies to do so.
-The parade featured a 15-foot scale model of a fully rigged sailing ship named the Federalist led by then young naval hero Joshua Barney that was to be installed atop John Smith’s Hill.
+In May 1788, Baltimoreans paraded through the streets to celebrate the State of Maryland's ratification of the United States Constitution the seventh state of the first nine required out of the original Thirteen Colonies to do so.
+The parade featured a 15-foot scale model of a fully rigged sailing ship named the Federalist led by then young naval hero Joshua Barney that was to be installed atop John Smith's Hill.
 The day turned into quite a celebration; the thousands of celebrants were treated to "untold quantities" of grog, toddy, beef, ham, and cheese, financed by leading Baltimore business scions.
 Revelers were having so much fun that they opted to slide the Federalist down the hill and launch it from "The Basin" (today"s Inner Harbor) to be sailed later down the Chesapeake Bay to the state capital at Annapolis, following then up the Potomac River to be presented to retired Continental Army General George Washington at his riverfront Mount Vernon estate plantation.
 This celebration was so legendary that Baltimoreans renamed ‘John Smith’s Hill’ in tribute to the party boat.
-Hence the origin of the Park’s name: "Federal Hill".
+Hence the origin of the Park's name: "Federal Hill".